titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 ### The Original Keychain Car Escape Tool by RESQME

-While we are not thrilled by the design of this keychain, we can only praise it for its functionality.
-This keychain could one day save your life.
-No kidding!
+While we are not thrilled by the design of this keychain, we can only praise it for its life-saving functionality.

 REQME designed this keychain to cute your seatbelt and shatters your car’s glass in the event of a car accident.

 While you might not want to carry it with you all the time, we recommend placing at least two of them in your car.
-For maximum safety, for both you and your car passengers, you could place 2 in the front and 2 in the back of your vehicle.
-Make sure they are easily accessible.
-With the help of Velcro, you can fix them within hand reach from you and your passengers.
-Safety first.

 [**View the Original Keychain Car Escape Tool on Amazon**](https://amzn.to/392akQk "The Original Keychain Car Escape Tool")